Parliamentary Commission on Cults in France: Definition of "cult"

-Criticisms

-Controversies on the criteria and sources

-The criteria chosen by the Renseignements généraux (RG) to establish the dangerousness of a movement were criticized, because they are considered as vague and may include many organizations, religious or not.
+Response

 One of the first criticism came from Bishop Jean Vernette, the national secretary of the French episcopate to the study of cults and new religious movements, which stressed that these criteria can be applied to almost all religions.
 Moreover, sociologists like Bruno Étienne emphasized that the mental manipulation should not be defined by the policemen of the Renseignements généraux (RG).
 The list of cults was based on the criteria defined by the RG, but without specifying which of their practices are specifically criticized.

-In addition, the secrecy of the work made by the RG led to questions about the presence or absence of certain organizations in the list. Étienne questioned on the presence of the CEDIPAC SA company, formerly known as European Grouping of Marketing Professionals (GEPM), while its activity is not in the religious field.
+In addition, the secrecy of the work led to questions about the presence or absence of certain organizations in the list. Étienne questioned on the presence of the CEDIPAC SA company, formerly known as European Grouping of Marketing Professionals (GEPM), while its activity is not in the religious field.
 The absence of Opus Dei or the Freemasons also raised questions.

 In addition, Yves Bertrand, General Director of the Renseignements généraux from 1992 to 2003, spoke in 2007 about his collaborative work with the parliamentary reports on cults, and believed that Scientology and Jehovah's Witnesses do not deserve to be diabolized and "to put on the same level some companies of thought and genuine cultic movements that alienate the freedom of their members, the result is the opposite of the desired goals".